charlverster/mock_twitter_feed/README.md

 The user and tweet data is stored in a MySQL database that runs in a separate docker container.

+# Strategy

+The objective was to read the input text files and extract only the relevant data.
+This data is then stored in a database, from where it can easily be extracted or manipulated.

+The Python program and MySQL database run in separate containers.

+## Assumptions
+- Every username is unique.
+Duplicates are assumed to be the same user.
+- Usernames do not contain spectial characters.
+- Tweets are not unique.
+For example, a user may post identical tweets at different times.

 ## Getting Started

 ### Dependencies